jiayihoffman/jiayihoffman.github.io/_posts/2025-04-08-SecurityRobot-MotorEncoder.md

   <img src="/assets/motor_encoder/IMG_2990.jpeg" width="350" />
 </a>

-I considered using a new pair of DC motors that have built-in encoders.
-This is supposed to simplify the setup.
-However, the ones I found on Amazon don't have a long enough shaft to work with my robotic parts.
+I considered using a new pair of DC motors with built-in encoders to simplify the setup.
+However, the ones I found on Amazon do not have a long enough motor shaft to work with my robotic parts.
 Additionally, their build quality is not ideal.

 <a href="/assets/motor_encoder/IMG_3065.jpeg" target="_blank">
   <img src="/assets/motor_encoder/IMG_3065.jpeg" width="600" />
 </a>

-After some consideration, I decided to reuse my existing DC motors and enhance it with the [OSEPP Motor Encoder](https://osepp.com/accessories/motors/114-motor-encoder).
-The motor encoder comes with a datasheet and is thoroughly documented in the [Assembly Instruction](https://osepp.com/downloads/pdf/Encoder%20Assembly.pdf).
-Additionally, I appreciate the build quality of OSEPP products.
+After careful consideration, I chose to reuse my existing DC motors and enhance them with the [OSEPP Motor Encoder](https://osepp.com/accessories/motors/114-motor-encoder).
+This motor encoder comes with a datasheet and detailed [assembly instruction](https://osepp.com/downloads/pdf/Encoder%20Assembly.pdf).
+Furthermore, I appreciate the build quality of OSEPP products.

 ### Quadrature Encoders
-The OSEPP motor encoder is a quadrature encoder, which is a type of rotary encoder.
+The OSEPP motor encoder is a quadrature encoder, a type of rotary encoder.
 It provides two output signals, Channel A and Channel B, that are 90° out of phase.
 This allows the system to determine:
 1. Speed (the rate at which the motor is rotating).
-2. Direction (whether it is rotating clockwise or counterclockwise).
+2. Direction (If A leads B → clockwise.
+If B leads A → counterclockwise).

 <a href="/assets/motor_encoder/Assembly_Guide_Magnet.jpeg" target="_blank">
   <img src="/assets/motor_encoder/Assembly_Guide_Magnet.jpeg" width="350" />